-ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big/small, negative amount).
+ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big, too small, < 0).

 G59c.
 INTEREST: Receipts here include interest from all kinds of savings accounts, money market funds, income from government and corporate bonds, interest on mortgages owned (not those the Wife/"Wife" is paying on), as well as interest received on personal loans made.